The short shelf life of corporate DEI

 The ostensible reason for this business change of heart on DEI is that, as Amazon has put it, it is now “outdated”.
 But we should not be fooled; there is a notable business logic behind it.

-The timing of the announcement by a series of major corporations is revealing their calculation that DEI is no longer beneficial to their brands.
+The timing of the announcement by a series of major corporations is revealing of their calculation that DEI is no longer beneficial to their brands.
 Faced with the growing US conservative backlash against corporate efforts to appeal to minorities, the likes of Meta and Amazon know well that the incoming Trump regime augurs the end of an era of social “progressivism”.

 The nixing of DEI is thus not only a way of mending relations with Trump, who has been a fierce critic of equity, but adjusting corporate marketing strategies to the accession of right-wing conservatism in the US.
 “Wokeism” is definitely out.